libraab/NetPractice/README.md

 Step 1)- Clear all the sections that you can clear.
 Let's start on clean sheet.

-Step 2)- Host A, B and C are in the same network (they are linked to each other), give them all the same mask.
+Step 2)- Host A, B and C are in the same network (they are linked to each other by the wire, it's like the switch doesn't exist), give them all the same mask.

 Step 3)- Give Host C & B close ip addresses to Host A ip addr.